J-CPelletier/webcomix/README.md

 Note: `webcomix` works best on static websites, since `scrapy`(the framework we use to travel web pages) doesn't process Javascript.

 To make sure your XPath is correct, you have to go into `scrapy shell`, which should be downloaded when you've installed `webcomix`.
-(See #11)

 ```
 scrapy shell <website> --> Use the website's url to go to it.